Honor Committee Statistical Transparency Reporting Portal

 Overview

 The fundamental purpose of the Hearing is to pursue the truth of an Accused Honor Offense.
-Hearings, although structured similarly to a legal trial, are not adversarial in nature.
-The counsel for both sides work together to present the facts and evidence to the panel, who will determine if an Accused Student is Guilty of an Honor Offense.
-The accused student may choose their own counsel or opt for randomly assigned counsel, as well as the panel and hearing type.
-An accused student can choose a panel of all Honor Committee members, randomly selected students, or a mix of both.
-The student may also choose to have the hearing be open or closed to the public.
+The counsel for both sides work together to present the facts and evidence to the panel, which will determine if an Accused Student is Guilty of an Honor Offense.
+The accused student may choose their own counsel or opt for randomly assigned counsel and hearing type (open or closed).

 The Hearing will begin with an opening statement by the Hearing Chair, consisting of the I-Panel accusation, the facts, the factual contentions of each side, and a list of the witnesses to testify.
 After the opening statement, the panel will hear all the witnesses from both sides.
 Counsel and the panel will each have the opportunity to ask questions.
 The Accused Student has the right to testify last.
 After all the witnesses have been heard, each party will give their closing statement.
 The panel will then deliberate and decide whether the accused student is guilty of an Honor Offense.